kyawzawaungdevops/GitHub-Actions-Composite-Actions/README.md

 # Reusable Laravel CI Workflow

-This repository demonstrates a reusable GitHub Actions workflow for building and testing a Laravel application.
+This repository demonstrates a reusable GitHub Actions workflow for building and testing Laravel application.
 Below is the YAML configuration for the reusable workflow (`reusable-workflow.yaml`) and how it can be called from another workflow (`caller-workflow.yaml`).

 ```yaml
 # Reusable Workflow Definition (reusable-workflow.yaml)